-Legal Choices is run by frontline regulators.
+Legal Choices is run by frontline legal regulators.

-Things that the regulators do
+What the regulators do

 This includes the standards of behaviour that we expect from them, and qualifications and training they must complete.

-Things that the regulators can't do
+What the regulators can't do

 We can't give you legal advice about a situation.